Discover Sign Language

 The instructional materials required for this course are included in enrollment and will be available online.

-Self-Paced: Because this course is self-paced, no extensions will be granted after the start of your enrollment.
+Self-Guided: Because this course is self-guided, no extensions will be granted after the start of your enrollment.

 Yes!
 This course is designed to help you feel comfortable conversing with the deaf and hearing impaired community.
 You'll be taught conversational sign language that will help you introduce yourself and start a conversation.
 You'll also learn the alphabet so you can fingerspell names and words as well as colors, numbers, and common phrases that will help you form sentences.
 After completion of this course, you'll be able to sign!